istio/istio/tests/e2e/README.md

 ## Tips

-# E2E Tips

-This file helps note down some ways we have found useful for continuous local development using local e2e tests

 1. Running a single test
 If you are debugging a single test, you can run it with `test.run` option in E2E_ARGS as follows: